PROVIDING INSPIRING RUGBY EXPERIENCES SINCE 2017

-The idea behind the Tropical 7s was first sown in 2009 at the Olympic Congress in Copenhagen, Denmark when rugby was reinstated as an Olympic Sport for the first time since 1924!
+The inspiration behind the Tropical 7s was first sown in 2009 when rugby was reinstated as an Olympic Sport for the first time since 1924!
 This time, however, it would be the turn of the more exciting and more accessible ‘Rugby 7s’ format of the game that would help grow the game internationally and finally feature at the 2016 Rio Olympic Games.

-It wasn’t until 2016 that the idea for Tropical 7s, a rugby 7s festival targeted at youth age groups combining both a rugby and a vacation experience, was fully conceived.
+It wasn’t until 2016 that Tropical 7s, a rugby 7s festival targeted at youth age groups combining both a rugby and a vacation experience, was fully conceived.
 A number of possible sites in the Central Florida were assessed and The Omni Orlando Resort was chosen because of its 8-field sports complex and close proximity to many of Orlando’s world famous attractions.
-The Omni would be the home of Tropical 7s for the next 5 years.
+The Omni would be the home of Tropical 7s until 2021.

 The 2018 Tropical 7s saw the tournament double in size with 50 participating teams, expanding from 5 to 9 divisions and attracting a larger number of international teams (approx. 40% of team entries).
 The tournament featured its first side from Africa, the Zambezi Steelers, who travelled over 8000 miles from Zimbabwe to take the U18 Boys title and Toronto Elite Reds (Canada) won the U18 Girls division, underlying the tournament’s growing international credentials.

 By 2019, Tropical 7s had doubled in size again with over 1600 registered players representing 110 teams across 11 divisions from U14 up to U23.
 Almost half of all team entries were international teams and for the first time there were as many girls teams as there were boys sides, evidence of the continued global growth of the girls game.
-At U18 level, Tropical 7s was included as part of the North American High School 7s Series (NAHS7s), featuring a number of elite North American academies and the tournament showcased some of the best rugby athletes on the continent.
+Tropical 7s was included as part of the North American High School 7s Series (NAHS7s), featuring a number of elite North American academies and the tournament showcased some of the best rugby athletes on the continent.
 Atlantis Rugby took both the U18 Boys and U18 Girls titles while the U23/University divisions developed more traction with Rugby Quebec (Canada) and Life University (USA) taking the Mens and Women’s titles respectively.
-The 2019 event also saw the launch of the international referee coaching programme, a Talent ID programme featuring national selectors from USA Rugby and Rugby Canada as well as a number of US college scouts and an enhanced Athlete Combine through a new partnership with USA Weightlifting.
+The 2019 event also saw the launch of the international referee coaching programme, a Talent ID programme featuring national selectors from USA Rugby and Rugby Canada as well as a number of US college scouts along with an enhanced Athlete Combine delivered in partnership with USA Weightlifting.

-In 2020, the stage was set for the biggest and best Tropical 7s to date with over 130 teams registered for the tournament.
-Unfortunately, due to the COVID pandemic, the Tropical 7s team were forced to take the difficult decision to cancel the event just a matter of weeks before the start of the event, offering full refunds to every registered team.
-The cancellation was a huge disappointment for everyone involved but the response of the Tropical 7s community ensured that the tournament would return.
+In 2020, the stage was set for the biggest and best Tropical 7s to date with over 130 teams registered for the tournament including for the first time teams from Australia.
+Unfortunately, due to the COVID pandemic, the Tropical 7s team had to cancel the event just a matter of weeks before the start of the event, offering full refunds to every registered team.
+The cancellation was a huge disappointment for everyone involved but the response of the Tropical 7s community ensured that the tournament would return at the earliest opportunity.